nbkolev/win32-shadow-user/README.md

 # Shadow user gui
+Want to preview other user's desktop on Remote desktop server?
 A simple script to display logged users and perform Remote Desktop Shadow session locally on Windows Server.
 * Displays the list of available users with TKInter
 * Initiates shadow session with `C:\\Windows\\system32\\mstsc.exe /shadow:%sess_id% /noconsentprompt`